-Date

-Student's Name Year in School 5 6 7 8

-By signing below, I acknowledge the following:

-I have been informed concerning and consent to my student's participating in returning to play in accordance with the return-to-play and return-to-learn protocols established by Illinois State law; I understand the risks associated with my student returning to play and returning to learn and will comply with any ongoing requirements in the return-to-play and return-to-learn protocols established by Illinois State law; And I consent to the disclosure to appropriate persons, consistent with the federal Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191), of the treating physician's or athletic trainer's written statement, and, if any, the return-to-play and return-to-learn recommendations of the treating physician or the athletic trainer, as the case may be.
-Parent must provide written clearance from athlete's physician before returning to practice/play.
-Student's Signature

-For School Use only

-Written statement is included with this consent from treating physician or athletic trainer working under the supervision of a physician that indicates, in the individual's professional judgement, it is safe for the student to return-to-play and return-to-learn.

-Cleared for RTL Cleared for RTP
+Date Post-concussion Co (RTP/RTL ST. PATRICK SCH -) OOL () IESA Student's Name Year in Scł nool 5678 By signing below, I acknowledge the following: 1.
+I have been informed concerning and consent to my student's participating in returning to play in accordance with the return-to-play and return-to-learn protocols established by Illinois State law; 2.
+I understand the risks associated with my student returning to play and returning to learn and will comply with any ongoing requirements in the return-to-play and return-to-learn protocols established by Illinois State law; 3.
+And I consent to the disclosure to appropriate persons, consistent with the federal Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191), of the treating physician's or athletic trainer's written statement, and, if any, the return-to-play and return-to-learn recommendations of the treating physician or the athletic trainer, as the case may be.
+4. Parent must provide written clearance from athlete's physician before returning to practice/play.
+Student's Signature and return-to-learn to play and returning he return-to-play and consistent with the of 1996 (Public Law ten statement, and, if tions of the treating before For School Use only Written statement is included with this consent from treating physician or athletic trainer working under the supervision of a physician that indicates, in the individual's professional judgement, it is safe for the student to return-to-play and return-to-learn.
+Cleared for RTL leared for RTP Date Da ate

-Date Date